 The Adidas Alliance II Sackpack was perhaps the least versatile.
 With no padding and little structure to the bag, it excels at carrying lightweight athletic gear such as shoes and a change of clothes but doesn't function well for carrying books, laptops, or other bulky items.

 Volume to Weight Ratio

-The volume to weight ratio is a pretty simple metric that is looking at how much internal space each bag offers in relation to how heavy the bag is.
-The Venture Pals 40L was the clearcut winner with 40 liters of internal space, and weighing in at one pound.
+The volume to weight ratio is a pretty simple metric that looks at how much internal space each bag offers in relation to how heavy the bag is.
+The Venture Pals 40L was the clearcut winner with 40 liters of internal space and weighing in at one pound.
 While being lightweight is great, this bag achieves this ratio at the cost of comfort for the wearer.
 With minimal padding, you won't want to be loading this pack up with too much weight.
 It does, however, offer a lot of options for packing large but light items — like clothing.
-Both of the Jansport bags fall somewhere in the middle, and for us, this was the sweet spot.
-With 34 liters of internal space and weighing around 1.5 pounds, these packs were big enough to carry a variety of things, and had the padding and structure to make it comfortable.
+Both of the JanSport bags fall somewhere in the middle, and for us, this was the sweet spot.
+With 34 liters of internal space and weighing around 1.5 pounds, these packs were big enough to carry a variety of things and had the padding and structure to make them comfortable.